 - You should be knowledgeable of the business, the major players and their trade.
 Keep abreast of current developments and trends in the shipping world - especially in your geographical location or market you are interested in.

 Your introductory package

 I get many resumes through this site, and some "pet peeve" of mine, and probably most recruiters, include disorganized, difficult files to open - weird formats, insanely large file size, or just too many files.

-When your are satisfied that your resume is ready for the position you are applying for, "print it" as a PDF file, (you can use a free PDF file maker like PrimoPDF, then scan and attach only your pertinent information to it.
+When your are satisfied that your resume is ready for the position you are applying for, "print it" as a PDF file, then scan and attach only your pertinent information to it.
 The end product should be a single .pdf document that contains...

 - your resume (max two pages)

 - a scan of your certificate of Competency

 - a scan of your valid seafarer medical